 It is important for reviewers to remain unbiased regardless of the nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or other commercial considerations.

 We strive to provide seamless high-quality publishing services to the academic community.
-Reviewers are expected to respond and submit review reports in a timely manner.
-Reviewers should contact the editors promptly if they require an extension to the review deadline.
-Similarly, reviewers are required to inform the editors as soon as possible if they find they do not have the adequate level of expertise to assess a manuscript to avoid any delay in the review process.
+Reviewers are expected to respond to and submit review reports in a timely manner.
+Reviewers should contact the Editor promptly if they require an extension to the review deadline.
+Similarly, reviewers are required to inform the Editors as soon as possible if they find they do not have the adequate level of expertise to assess a manuscript to avoid any delay in review process.

 Reviewers are expected to assess the following aspects of a manuscript:Overall Merit